The value of partnership

 - The implementation of an "Ethics and Integrity Agreement" with suppliers, to reinforce their commitment towards Snam's core values

-- the organization of workshop for suppliers, particularly dedicated to knowledge sharing and training in order to share good practices
+- the organization of workshop for suppliers, particularly dedicated to knowledge sharing and training in order to share good practices with particular reference to decarbonisation

 - the diffusion of legality protocols in areas at greatest risk, to spread the new culture by affirming the universal principles of legality throughout the supply chain